 The best way to improve your employee retention efforts is to understand why people leave in the first place.
 You may not be able to accommodate certain departing employees, such as those who are shifting careers or wanting to work for a larger corporation.
 But where you can, it’s vital to provide the right environment for retention.

-The boss (and, in turn, the lower-level managers) are responsible to reading these cues and responding accordingly.
+The boss (and, in turn, the lower-level managers) are responsible for reading these cues and responding accordingly.
 You’re in business to succeed, which won’t happen if you can’t hold onto your talent.

 Employees come and go, often for reasons that are well beyond your control.
-But in order to maximize employee retention, it’s important to understand why they leave and what steps you can take to keep them.
-Is your company leaking talent?
-If so, sign up for Monster Hiring Solutions and we’ll send you the latest tips on management strategies, hiring trends, and even great Monster deals.
+But, in order to maximize employee retention, it’s important to understand why they leave and what steps you can take to keep them.
+Sign up to learn more about retaining top performers, recruiting top candidates, and building a winning workforce.